Ring, the Amazon-owned video doorbell company, has canceled its partnership with know-how agency Flock Safety, the company mentioned Thursday.

 “We determined the planned Flock Safety integration would require significantly more time and resources than anticipated.
 As a result, we have made the joint decision to cancel the planned integration,” Ring mentioned in a statement on its web site.

-Josh Thomas, chief communications officer of Flock, advised NCS that ending the partnership was “a mutual decision.”
+Josh Thomas, chief communications officer of Flock, informed NCS that ending the partnership was “a mutual decision.”

 Like Flock, Ring has lengthy combatted criticisms associated to its relationship with law enforcement.